 Why did you choose the name, White Flower Farmhouse?
 I once saw the most beautiful, old farmhouse in the middle of a meadow filled with white flowers.
 The light was perfect and the image always stayed with me.
 As it happens, the original White Flower Farmhouse was in an old farmhouse and I filled the planters out front with white flowers, which have always been my favorite.
 Farmhouse is also the word I use most to describe my sense of style and I liked, too, that Farmhouse evokes the masculine, while flowers are most often associated with feminine, so I’d like to think that I’m appealing to as wide an audience as possible.

 Who designed the shop?
 It’s designed by me, of course!
 Lori G!
 It’s a process, though.
 I think of the space as ever evolving.

-What are you famous for ?
+What is White Flower Farmhouse best known for?
 I’m obsessed with European linens so there’s an abundance of those.
 But I’m probably most well known for my farm tables which are made locally from repurposed planked doors and old wood.

 Where are products sourced and made?
 All of the farm tables are sourced locally on the North Fork using reclaimed wood.
 They’re also made nearby, just one town over, in a workshop in Peconic.
 I’ve known the carpenter for more than twenty years.
 Our daughters have been friends since first grade.
 After much tinkering and testing, we settled on the perfect design.
 The signature table is simple.
 The tops are often planked doors and we use repurposed wood for the bases.
 The finishes are custom, according to the client’s wants—painted, stained, natural, waxed, patina, distressed, etc.